Top 20: Best Used Family Cars

 Citroën Grand C4 Picasso/Grand C4 SpaceTourer

 In recent times the seven-seat Grand C4 Picasso (and its smaller five-seat sibling) was renamed as the C4 SpaceTourer, but everything else remained the same, meaning that it is still a top-of-the-tree family MPV.

 It can fit three child seats inside the back and the square-shaped boot and low loading lip is designed with families in mind - Citroën know families have lots of stuff to carry, and it'll swallow suitcases, pushchairs or both with ease.

 Because of its clever packaging and spacious proportions, a family of five or even seven can travel in complete comfort with the (Grand) C4 Picasso or SpaceTourer.

-The C-MAX is another family MPV that's available as both a five-seat and seven-seat model, called the Grand C-MAX.
+The C-MAX is another family MPV that's available as both a five-seat and seven-seat model, which is called the Grand C-MAX.